Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Related Work

-Camouflaged object detection (COD) was studied by~\citep{He_CVPR_2023}, in which the authors decomposed learnt features into different frequency bands using learnable wavelets to identify the most informative features to differentiate target objects and background.
-In addition, an auxiliary edge reconstruction network was built to further boost up the discriminative power of the foreground's features against the background's ones.
-In the work by~\citep{fan2022concealed}, a method for segmenting camouflaged objects was proposed.
-This method was designed to segment obscured objects without necessity to pinpoint specific categories for the objects.
+The main aim of camouflaged object understanding lies in learning object representations that are difficult to dissimilate from their background.
+Existing research has attempted to address various tasks in camouflaged object understanding from images.
+For instance, \citep{sun2023ioc} counted objects that blended seamlessly into backgrounds.
+Following closely, ~\citep{yunqiu_cod21} identified salient image regions of hidden objects that align with the nuances of human perception.
+COD was studied by~\citep{He_CVPR_2023}, in which the authors decomposed learnt features into different frequency bands using learnable wavelets to identify the most informative features to differentiate target objects and backgrounds.
+In addition, an auxiliary reconstruction network was built to boost up further the discriminative power of the foreground's features against the background's ones.
+In the work by~\citep{fan2022concealed}, a method for segmenting camouflaged objects was proposed to segment obscured objects without pinpointing specific categories for the objects.

-Camouflaged instance segmentation (CIS) was brought forth by~\citep{pei2022osformer}.
-It is important to highlight the difference between general instance segmentation~\citep{xie2021trans} and CIS.
-While the former focuses on learning of object representations to maximise inter-object distances (of the same object type), the latter emphasises learning of object-vs-background-discriminative representations.
+CIS was brought forth by~\citep{pei2022osformer} to emphasise the learning of object-vs-background-discriminative representations, which is different from general instance segmentation~\citep{xie2021trans} that aims to maximise inter-object distances.
+Although this goal is common in existing camouflaged object understanding methods and various attempts have been made to address it in the literature, learning such representations from solely imagery data is challenging as it is the nature of visual camouflages.
+Our research differs from existing ones by exploring the potential of diffusion-based representations and textual data as additional cues to drive the open-vocabulary learning of CIS, thereby utilising them to make camouflaged object representations adaptive to camouflages that are never seen in training.

-The main aim of camouflaged object understanding lies in learning of object representations that can dissimilate their background.
-Although this goal is common in existing camouflaged object understanding methods and various attempts have been devoted for this purpose in the literature, learning of such representations from solely imagery data is challenging as it is the nature of visual camouflage.
-In this paper, we explore the potential and richness of information from textual data as an additional clue to drive the object representation learning process.
-Thanks to the variety of concepts from open-vocabulary, textual features learnt from text prompts about the objects included in an input image can help to localise relevant visual features.
-In addition, an effective combination of both textual and visual features would further enhance the robustness of object representations in camouflage.
-Utilising of features learnt from open-vocabulary would make object representations adaptive to novel objects that are never seen in training.
+Thanks to the variety of concepts, textual features learnt from text prompts about objects included in an input image can help to find visual features relevant to the objects.
+In addition, an effective combination of both textual and visual features would further enhance the robustness of camouflaged object representations, where visual features solely are not robust enough to distinguish camouflaged objects from their surroundings.
+To the best of our knowledge, our study is the first of such work.

-\subsection{Text-to-image diffusion}
+\subsection{Text-to-Image Diffusion}